 Graph Analytics, Cloud Computing, Memory Optimization, Acceleration on Heterogeneous Architectures, FPGA IP Core development

-The following papers may have copyright restrictions.
+Disclaimer: The following papers may have copyright restrictions.
 Downloads will have to adhere to these restrictions.
 They may not be reposted without explicit permission from the copyright holder.
 Any opinions, findings, and conclusions or recommendations expressed in these materials are those of the author(s) and do not necessarily reflect the views of the sponsors including National Science Foundation (NSF), Defense Advanced Research Projects Agency (DARPA), and any other sponsors listed in the publications.